iokaravas/insomniac/README.md

 ### TODO
 Several things could be added and/or improved, including :

+* Allow for more precise filtering, **as currently only title is taken into consideration**
 * Discard parameters for options object instead
 * Handle specific errors, although you still can catch the final error from Promise.all()
 * Parse even more information